Adaptive sampling for linear state estimation: MMSE estimation and optimal sampling

 The sampling problem is to choose a single ${\mathcal{F}}^x_t$-stopping time $\tau$ on $[0,T]$ to minimize

 where,

-The cost $F$ has a terminal component which is standard.
-The terminal part is a function only of the number of remaining samples $N-1$, and, the amount of time left $T-\tau$ because, given $\tau$, the terminal part is independent of $x_{\tau}$.

-But, the cost has a running integral up to the stopping time whose integrand depends on the stopping policy.
-If, for every stopping policy, we can somehow determine the waveform $\left\{ \hat{x}_t \right\}_{t=0}^{T}$, then, we can solve the optimization problem by solving a standard optimal stopping problem.
-To solve such typical stopping problems, we can use the process of minimum expected distortion, the so-called {\em{Snell envelope}} ($S_t$) (see \cite{karatzas-shreve-finance} Appendix D and also \cite{peskirShiryaev}):
+This is a stopping problem in standard form, and to solve it, we can use the so-called {\em{Snell envelope}} (see \cite{karatzas-shreve-finance} Appendix D and also \cite{peskirShiryaev}):

-Then, the smallest time when the cost of stopping does not exceed the Snell envelope is an optimal stopping time.
+Then, the earliest time when the cost of stopping does not exceed the Snell envelope is an optimal stopping time.
 Since the Snell envelope depends only on the current value of the state and the current time, we get a simple threshold solution for our problem.
-Now, we will use some properties of the state process and of the squared error distortion criterion to bring our stopping problem into standard form.